 - Cast: Ewan McGregor, Ricky Gervais, Tim Curry

 |Budget: $43 million||Financed by: Vanguard Animation; Ealing Studios; UK Film Council|

 |Domestic Box Office: $19,478,106||Overseas Box Office: $42,268,782|

 Valiant was the first animated feature to come from Vanguard Animation, which developed the CG toon as a modestly priced alternative to studio fare.
 Vanguard originally tried to launch Valiant for $25 million, but eventually settled on a cash budget of $32.5 million and an additional $7.5 million in deferrals.
 Financing came from Vanguard Animation and Ealing Studios and the production received £2.58 million ($4 million) from the UK Film Council’s Premiere Fund.
-Valiant‘s final costs came in at $43 million.
+The total budget for Valiant was $43 million.
 Odyssey Entertainment pre-sold the foreign rights to distributors, which sold well.

 Valiant did moderately better overseas, but still posted soft numbers in most markets, with the exception of an ok $15.9 million gross for Entertainment in the UK.
 The overseas cume was $42,268,782 across many distributors.
 Vanguard followed Valiant in 2006 with the more expensive flop Happily N’Ever After.